alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 > **Note:** You may also see this described as "railway switching", "bypassing", "error propagation", or "fail-fast".

 Yes, this example uses a repository (a very .NET thing) and mutates a `User`.
-That's deliberate: I don't want this post to imply you should replace `exceptions` everywhere with `Result` (or "go full FP" to use it).
+That's deliberate: I don't want this post to imply you should replace `exceptions` everywhere with `Result`.

 The core idea is simple: `Bind` chains successes and short-circuits on the first failure.